daakia/daakia_vc_flutter_sdk/README.md

 </manifest>
 ```
 ### iOs
 On iOS, a broadcast extension is needed in order to capture screen content from other apps.
-See [setup guide](https://github.com/flutter-webrtc/flutter-webrtc/wiki/iOS-Screen-Sharing#broadcast-extension-quick-setup) for instructions.
+See For iOS-specific setup, refer to the [setup guide](example/ios/README.md) for instructions.
 ## Support

 For support, email contact@daakia.co.in.